animan95/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Aniket Mandal: Welcome to my code repository
+All my scripts and toy projects can be found here
 ---